From zero to dashboards

 Insert image, charts, text and more clicking on the Insert button.

 Click on the vertical three dot option and click on Save.

 Select the name of your dashboard, then click on OK.

 The Data Exploration & Visualization Module gives you the option to build presentations, which allow your charts

 Watch the following video or follow the steps below.

-In the Business Intelligence Module, click on Presentations on main menu.
-Click on the plus
+In the Data Exploration & Visualization Module, click on Presentations on main menu.
+Click on

 signal (+) located at lower right of the page.
 You can now insert content to your presentation.

 Click on the Insert button to add charts, images, text or a new slide.
 When everything is set,

 click on vertical three dot option and click on Save.